Nonye2K3/chia/k-sizes.md

 # Warning
 Since the release of Beta 14 on the 1st of October 2020.
 All the below data is outdated and obsolete.
 It only serve as historical data.
-One exception is the final .plot size of k values
+One exception is the final .plot size of k values.
+To get some insight into the new features of the plotter check out [this post](https://github.com/Chia-Network/chia-blockchain/discussions/436) in the [Discussions](https://github.com/Chia-Network/chia-blockchain/discussions) forum.

+## Plots larger than k=32

+There was an oversight in Beta 14.
+For plots larger than k=32 the default buffer will not be enough to complete a plot.
+For k=33 a `-b 3077` is the absolute minimum needed with the rest of the defaults.
+A `-b 3139` will have better results by completing far more sorts in memory.
+More recommendations for 34-36 coming soon.

 # Various k size statistics - Current - Beta 8 and newer